Discovery Centre

 Meet Our Staff

 With a degree in Geography and Environmental Studies from the University of Victoria and a love of natural spaces and wildlife, Carla has put her passion towards conservation and education endeavours related to wild spaces.
-She has worked in the field of conservation biology studying such animals as the desert tortoise, northern spotted owl and northern leopard frog and has developed and delivered environmental education programs to youth and adults in a variety of settings and geographic areas.
+She has worked in the field of conservation biology studying such animals as the desert tortoise, northern spotted owl and northern leopard frog and has developed and delivered environmental education programs to youth and adults in a variety of settings and geographic areas for more than 20 years.

 Carla worked for the Creston Valley Wildlife Management Area (CVWMA) as their Education and Communication Coordinator for more than 10 years.
 This involved the operation of the Wildlife Interpretation Centre and its programs and events as well as promotions, marketing, advertising and fundraising.
 She is so excited to continue to deliver and develop wetland education programming at the CVWMA and be part the process of developing a new Discovery Centre in her role as Senior Manager with KCDCS.

-Carla is currently a Director with Wetland Link International, Vice Chair of the International Selkirk Loop, Vice Chair of the Creston Valley Tourism Society and Member of the Creston Valley Bird Festival Committee.
+Carla is currently sits on the Board for with Wetland Link International, Creston Valley Tourism Society and Wildsight – Creston Valley Bird Festival Committee.
 Carla has called Creston home since 2005 and happily lives “out in the sticks” with her husband and two kids.

 Seasonal Wetland Naturalists